6 Reasons Visitors Leave Your Website Early

 If you’re struggling with high bounce and exit rates, have desperately low time-on-page stats or are failing to turn visitors into leads and leads into customers, your problem might be your website.

-In the rest of this article, I’m going to reveal some of the top reasons that your visitors are exiting early and explain what you can do to prevent it.
+In the rest of this article, I’m going to reveal some of the top reasons that your visitors are exiting your website early and explain what you can do to prevent it.

 What Are the Implications of Visitors Leaving Your Website Early?